Mr0grog/circle-python-pre/README.md

 This is pretty much a copy of the official CircleCI image with some small tweaks.
 CircleCI's source can be found at: https://github.com/CircleCI-Public/cimg-python/

-⚠️ Please note that, in some images, `poetry` may be missing.
-It has several binary dependencies that are sometimes not yet compatible with pre-release versions of Python or are not yet compatible with free-threaded Python.
+⚠️ Please note that, in some images, tools like `poetry`, `pipenv`, and `pipx` may be missing.
+They are sometimes not yet compatible with pre-release versions of Python or are not yet compatible with free-threaded Python.

 ## Usage